AdobeDocs/workfront.nl-NL/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/nl/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 -->

-Als een gebruiker de organisatie verlaat, moet u deze mogelijk uit Adobe Workfront verwijderen.
-Ze moeten niet actief blijven in het systeem, omdat dit verwarring zou veroorzaken voor andere gebruikers wanneer ze aan updates worden toegevoegd of deze aan updates worden toegewezen.
+Als een gebruiker de organisatie verlaat, is het raadzaam deze in het systeem te deactiveren om verwarring voor andere gebruikers te voorkomen wanneer ze aan updates toevoegen of ze aan updates toewijzen.
 Wanneer u een gebruiker deactiveert, zien andere gebruikers niet langer hun naam wanneer zij naar mensen in het systeem zoeken.

 De beheerders kunnen inactieve gebruikers in het gebied van de Opstelling zien.